-For the years ended December 31, 2020 and 2019, there was no cost of revenue.
+For the years ended December 31, 2021 and 2020, there was no cost of revenue.
 Once Fusion Fuel commences internal commercial production, cost of revenue is expected to include direct parts, material and labor costs, manufacturing overhead, including amortized tooling costs and depreciation of facilities, cost of hydrogen production, shipping and logistics costs and reserves for estimated warranty expenses.
-Prior to internal commercial production, cost of revenue will mostly be driven by outsourcing of production in 2020 and 2021.

-For the year ended December 31, 2020 and 2019, R&D expenses have been primarily paid for by Fusion Welcome and its affiliates, including:
+For the years ended December 31, 2021 and 2020, R&D expenses consisted of:

-- Fees paid to third parties such as consultants and contractors for outside development; - Expenses related to materials, supplies and third-party services; - Personnel-related expenses, including salaries, benefits, and stock-based compensation expense, for personnel in the engineering and research functions; - Depreciation for prototyping equipment and R&D facilities.
+- · Fees paid to third parties such as consultants and contractors for outside development; - Expenses related to materials, supplies and third-party services; - In-house development of our propriety HEVO-Solar technology; - Personnel-related expenses, including salaries, benefits, and stock-based compensation expense, for personnel in the engineering and research functions; - Depreciation for prototyping equipment and R&D facilities.